 Attention-Deficit Hyperactivity Disorder at a Glance

-Surveys estimate that nearly 8 percent of American children ages 2 to 17 and 4 percent of adults have ADHD.
+Surveys estimate that nearly 8 percent of American children ages 2 to 17 and 4 percent of adults have Attention-Deficit Hyperactivity Disorder (ADHD).
 Boys are about 2 ½ times as likely as girls to be diagnosed with it.
 Conventional treatment is proven to reduce ADHD symptoms in most children and adults.
 Stimulant medication—the most common conventional type used for ADHD—helps 70 to 80 percent of children with ADHD.
 Most children receive medication or behavioral therapy; just less than one-third receive both.
 Some people may try complementary health approaches to manage symptoms of ADHD.